-Careys Peak walking track is a 14km, grade 4 Return hike located in the Barrington Tops National Park, NSW.
+Careys Peak walking track is a 14km, grade 4 return hike, located in the Barrington Tops National Park, New South Wales.
 The hike should take approximately 1 day to complete.

 For an invigorating walk in the spectacular high country of Barrington Tops National Park, between Scone and Gloucester, you can’t miss Careys Peak walking track.
 The walk leads from Mount Barrington picnic area, along the eastern rim of the escarpment, to Careys Peak lookout.